WordPress/hosting-handbook/tests.md

 # Tests

-The WordPress Hosting Team has some tools for hosters to check their infraestructure and improve compatibility with WordPress and publish them on the Host Test Result information page.
+The WordPress Hosting Team has some tools for hosters to check their infrastructure and improve compatibility with WordPress and publish them on the Host Test Result information page.

 ## What is it